gabrielweyer/nuggets/windbg/README.md

 ### Store

-Alternatively if you're running `Windows 10` you can install a `WinDbg` preview from the [store][win-dbg-store].
+Alternatively if you're running `Windows 10` you can install a `WinDbg` preview from the [store][windbg-store].
 This most likely will become the preferred distribution channel.

 ## Open a memory dump